 - initiating relationships with third parties (clients, distributors, business providers, market intermediaries).
-These procedures include ex-ante checks on know-your-customer (KYC) documentation and checks on the suitability of the service offered. - new product launches or significant changes to existing products, - checks regarding conduct rules applicable to staff members and the Group, - checks on the compliance arrangements of subsidiaries and of the branch, - management of any conflicts of interest, - the detection and disclosure of transactions that may constitute insider dealing or market manipulation, - disclosure by staff members of any questions they may have about possible breaches of compliance obligations, - the anti-corruption code.
+These procedures include ex-ante checks on know-your-customer (KYC) documentation and checks on the suitability of the service offered, - new product launches or significant changes to existing products, - checks regarding conduct rules applicable to staff members and the Group, - checks on the compliance arrangements of subsidiaries and of the branch, - management of any conflicts of interest, - the detection and disclosure of transactions that may constitute insider dealing or market manipulation, - disclosure by staff members of any questions they may have about possible breaches of compliance obligations,

+- the anti-corruption code of conduct.

 The procedure relating to conflicts of interest allows all staff members to inform their compliance unit about a conflict of interest.
 With regard to the detection and reporting of transactions likely to constitute insider trading or market manipulation, the Compliance and Permanent Control Department has automated tools to strengthen its analyses and controls.
-The employee whistleblowing procedure allows any employee to raise concerns about possible malfunctions with the compliance officer of the entity or business line to which they belong.
+The employee whistleblowing procedure allows any employee to raise concerns about possible malfunctions with the Compliance Officer of the entity or business line to which they belong.
 If a malfunction is found, the Compliance Department examines the appropriate follow-up for proposal to the Management Board.
-The whistleblowing collection system, which was adapted in 2018 to the new provisions of the "Sapin 2" law, is currently being updated.
+The whistleblowing collection system, which was adapted in 2018 to the new provisions of the "Sapin 2" law, was updated in 2024.

-In addition, as a financial institution, Edmond de Rothschild (France) makes tax-related regulatory disclosures to France's directorate-general of public finances (DGFIP) under the FATCA and AEoI intergovernmental agreements and under European Directive (EU) 2018/822 ("DAC 6") on the mandatory automatic exchange of information relating to cross-border arrangements.
+In addition, as a financial institution, Edmond de Rothschild (France) makes tax-related regulatory disclosures to France's directorate-general of public finances (DGFIP) under the FATCA and AEoI intergovernmental agreements and under European Directive (EU) 2018/822 ("DAC 6") on the mandatory automatic exchange of information relating to crossborder arrangements.
 Documents collected when clients open accounts include information required for determining the client's status and for disclosures.
 Changes in circumstances are monitored when updating client information or when indications of US person status or a change in tax residence are detected by the bank during relations with the client or electronically.
+Client statuses are subject to first-level controls by the operational departments and secondlevel controls by the Compliance and Permanent Control Department.
+Any changes must be documented.

-The system is supplemented by staff training and is in addition to the AML-CFT system, which includes tax fraud as one of its transaction monitoring and suspicious transaction reports criteria.
+The system is supplemented by staff training, taking the form of mandatory FATCA and AEOI e-learning for new recruits and every two years for other employees, and is in addition to the AML-CFT system, which includes tax fraud as one of its transaction monitoring and suspicious transaction reports criteria.